WarrenHan1130/CloudKubeShield/README.md

 	+ AmazonEC2ContainerRegistryReadOnly: Grants read-only access to Amazon ECR, allowing nodes to pull container images from private registries.

+	+ AmazonSSMManagedInstanceCore: Allows EC2 instances to be remotely managed and operated through AWS Systems Manager (such as SSM Agent).

 + These policies ensure that EC2 worker nodes can communicate with the control plane, handle container networking, and retrieve container images securely from Amazon ECR.

 + "Set permissions boundary" is optional and can be skipped if not required.
 Click “Next” in the lower right corner to proceed to the final step of the role creation process.